Board of Directors

 The Board of Directors is responsible for the day-to-day operation and management of the hospital.
 It is made up of:

-- Executive and non-voting directors who are all full time members of staff and have responsibility for a specific area of the Trust’s business.
+- Executive directors who are members of staff with overall responsibility for a specific part of the our work.

 - Non-executive directors who bring their external experience and an independent eye to decision making and management.

 The Board is fully committed to providing the highest standards of care and experience for King's patients and staff.
 It closely monitors the Trust's performance to ensure that internal and external objectives and targets are met.
 The Board benefits from the wide range of skills and experience of it's Executive and Non-executive members, gained from NHS organisations, other public bodies and private sector organisations.